Contrastive Conditional Latent Diffusion for Audio-visual Segmentation

-\IEEEPARstart{A}{udio-visual} segmentation (AVS) aims to accurately segment the region in the image that produces the sound from the audio, which is also defined as the sound source segmentation task.
-Due to the usage of multimodal data, \ie~audio and visual, AVS is conventionally achieved via multimodal learning~\cite{zhou_AVSBench_ECCV_2022}, where fusion strategies are investigated to implicitly explore the contribution of each modality.
-As a segmentation task, AVS is different from others, \ie~semantic segmentation~\cite{chen_deeplab_pami_2017} or instance segmentation~\cite{he2017mask}, in that it identifies the foreground object(s) that produce the given sound in the audio, which can also be defined as a guided binary segmentation task.
-We argue that without audio as guidance, the visual itself in AVS is not enough to regress the AVS model.
-This \enquote{guided} attribute also makes AVS different from other multimodal binary segmentation, \ie~RGB-Depth salient object detection~\cite{ucnet_sal}, where each unimodal data can achieve reasonable prediction.
-With the above understanding of AVS, we find it is essential to ensure the contribution of audio for AVS, or the model output should be correlated with the audio.
-In this paper, we aim to extensively explore the contribution of audio for AVS with better data alignment modeling.
-Specifically, as a conditional generation task, we aim to extensively explore the correlation of audio (the conditional variable) and the final sound producer(s) (the target), which can be achieved via maximizing the conditional log-likelihood with likelihood based generative models, \ie~conditional variational auto-encoders (CVAE)~\cite{structure_output,kingma2013auto}, diffusion models~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020}, \etc CVAE~\cite{structure_output} maximizes the likelihood via an evidence lower bound (ELBO), which is effective in general.
-However, it suffers from the posterior collapse issue~\cite{lucas2019understanding} where the latent code contains nothing semantically related information.
-Diffusion models~\cite{score_based_model_latent_space,song2021scorebased} are proven more effective in producing semantic correlated latent space~\cite{label_efficient_diffusion}.
-We then introduce the diffusion model to our AVS task to ensure semantic related information is extracted from the conditional variable.
-Specifically, we encode the ground-truth segmentation map and use it as the latent code, which is destroyed and generated by the diffusion model via the forward and denoising process.
-Further, we encode the audio-visual pair and use it as the condition, leading to a conditional generative process.
+Specifically, we define the task of AVS as a conditional generation task, which aims to extensively explore the correlation between audio-visual input (the conditional variable) and the segmentation of the sound producer(s) (target).
+Conditional generation can be achieved via maximizing the conditional log-likelihood with likelihood based generative models, \ie~conditional variational auto-encoders (CVAE)~\cite{structure_output,kingma2013auto}, diffusion models~\cite{diffusion_model_raw,ho_ddpm_NIPS_2020},~\etc Building upon the CVAE, Mao~\etal~\cite{mao_iccv_2023_ecmvae} propose to maximize the likelihood via an evidence lower bound (ELBO) with a latent space factorization strategy, proving its general effectiveness.
+This approach demonstrates the utility of employing a generative model to represent a meaningful multimodal latent space and its effectiveness in enhancing the performance of AVS.
+However, the latent space in CVAE contains less semantically related information, and it suffers from the posterior collapse issue~\cite{lucas2019understanding}.
+On the other hand, diffusion models are proven more effective in producing semantic correlated latent space~\cite{label_efficient_diffusion}.
+Therefore, we introduce the diffusion model to our AVS task to ensure the extraction of semantic information from the conditional variable.
+In particular, we encode the ground-truth segmentation map and use it as the target of the diffusion model, which is destroyed and generated by the diffusion model via the forward and denoising process.
+Furthermore, we encode the audio-visual pair and use it as the condition, leading to a conditional generative process.